Piotr1215/upbound-docs/content/quickstart/provider-aws.md

 Optionally, log into the [AWS Console](https://s3.console.aws.amazon.com/s3/buckets) and see the bucket inside AWS.

-{{< img src="images/s3-bucket-create.png" alt="AWS console shows an S3 bucket with the name upbound-bucket-45eed4ae0 that matches the bucket created by Crossplane." >}}
+{{< img src="images/s3-bucket-create.png" alt="AWS console shows an S3 bucket with the name upbound-bucket-45eed4ae0 that matches the bucket created by Crossplane." size="xtiny" >}}

 <br />